ingenerator/code-point-simple/README.md

 }
 ```

-Generating the files will not take very long (roughly 1 minute on our test system).
+Generating the 13704 files/ 3003 directories will not take very long (roughly 1 minute on our test system).
+File sizes range from 13 bytes to 10k, overall space claimed on disk is roughly 200MB.
-  stats:
-  13704 files/ 3003 directories.
-  File size from 13 bytes to 10k
-  Overall size: ca. 200MB

 ## Server-side database lookups